Big Sky battle: The singer vs. the millionaire

 "It was a big reminder that the reason why he won was partially because we were a bit complacent with (President Barack) Obama in office and thought someone had our interests in mind," she said.
 "That's not the case anymore."

-In the wake of a Kansas special election where the Democrat outperformed expectations and another special in Georgia next week where the Democrat is within striking distance, there are real opportunities for Democrats in Montana.
+In the wake of a Kansas special election where the Democrat outperformed expectations and another special in Georgia where a Democrat is competitive, there are real opportunities for Democrats in Montana.

-Democrats are hopeful that the populist streak that catapulted Trump to the White House in November and elevated independent Bernie Sanders in the Democratic primary may boost their unorthodox candidate, a banjo player and former member of the Montana-famous Mission Mountain Wood Band who is prone to quoting Hemmingway, wearing the same shirt two-days in a row on the campaign trail and reciting his own poetry on the stump.
+Democrats are hopeful that the populist streak that catapulted Trump to the White House in November and elevated independent Bernie Sanders in the Democratic primary may boost their unorthodox candidate, a banjo player and former member of the Montana-famous Mission Mountain Wood Band who is prone to quoting Hemingway, wearing the same shirt two days in a row on the campaign trail and reciting his own poetry on the stump.

 Quist, who looks like he rode straight out of a 1970s-era Western, has a thick black mustache, white cowboy hat and silk handkerchief hanging from his neck.
 He's making a play for communities like Hamilton, places he says aren't that unlike the town of Cut Bank, where he grew up on the highline, a rural corner of the state that isn't always frequented by Democratic politicians.

-Donald Trump Jr. coming to campaign
+Donald Trump Jr., Mike Pence campaign

 Quist is facing a formidable opponent: Bozeman-based Republican Greg Gianforte, a tech entrepreneur and multi-millionaire who sold his self-made company RightNow Technologies to Oracle in 2012.

-"He's got a track record of getting things done and problem solving," said Patrick Johnson, a Helena resident who came to see Gianforte speak.
+"He's got a track record of getting things done and problem-solving," said Patrick Johnson, a Helena resident who came to see Gianforte speak.

 "Anything can happen, but boy, we got a good candidate," said Bridget Johnson, a 75-year-old Helena resident and another Gianforte supporter.

-Note: This story was originally published in April.
-It has been updated.
-Montana's special election for the open US House seat is Thursday.